 - Screw the Rules, I Have Money!: One of the services of the underground market is for-pay sabotage.
 For the right price the player's highest-ranked opponent will start the next race with a damaged car (up to 50% worth, but usually somewhere around 35%).
 Fortunately for the player, this is the one service from the underground market the AI will never buy.
 However, sabotage is unavailable when the player go up against the Adversary.

 "Warp 9, Captain.
 No problems with traction now.
 The finish line, she's closing fast."

-If you take between 50% and 60% of damage during a race, (or, if you took more, fix until reaching this range) the Repair option will invoke Duke Nukem's "Uhoh, that's gotta hurt" one-liner.
+- If the player takes between 50% and 60% of damage during a race, (or, if the player took more, fix until reaching this range) the Repair option will invoke Duke Nukem's "Uhoh, that's gotta hurt" one-liner.

-Vehicular Combat: Any time you play with weapons on.
-The Grim Reaper himself hands you a cash bonus for wiping out all three of your opponents by the end of the race.
-Don't try to take out Duke Nukem though, he's got thicker armor then anybody save The Adversary.
+- Vehicular Combat: Any time the player plays with weapons enabled.
+The Grim Reaper himself hands the player a cash bonus for wiping out all three of the player's opponents by the end of the race.
+Don't try to take out Duke Nukem though; he's got thicker armor then anybody else save The Adversary.

-Weaponized Car: Every car comes equipped with machine guns, and you can upgrade to mines and spiked bumpers.
+- Weaponized Car: Every car comes equipped with machine guns, and the player can add mines and spiked bumpers into the mix.